mortenjc/Q1/README.md

 Documentation found at https://github.com/TheByteAttic/Q1

+Please note that this repo is in the early phase and refactoring and renaming is likely to happen often, hopefully to the better.

 ## prerequisites
-The Q1 emulator uses a Z80 emulator from kosraev: https://github.com/kosarev/z80
+The Q1 emulator uses a Z80 emulator from Kosraev: https://github.com/kosarev/z80

 ### Installation
-Z80 can be installed by
+Kosarev's Z80 emulator can be installed by

     > python3 setup.py install